denten-books/plain-text/0-intro.md

 constructs, recasting the electronic book as a computational object.

-I appeal to the idea of "plain text" in the title of this book to signal an affinity with a particular mode of computational meaning making.
+I appeal to the idea of "plain text" in the title of this book to signal an affinity with a particular mode of computational meaning-making.
 Plain text identifies a file format and a frame of mind.
 As a file format, it contains nothing but a "pure sequence of character codes."
 Plain text stands in opposition to "fancy text," "text representation consisting of plain text plus